 Let us come back to the assumption at the beginning of the proof that integer solution (7) exists.
-This assumption is substantiated only when there is a concrete solution (13) in whole numbers.
-In order to check validity of (13) it is necessary to do the same discourse as before, since equations (7) and (13) are identical by their properties.
-This procedure can be continued to infinity in the direction of decreasing whole numbers under condition that sequence of different chained equalities never stops and numbers x_0^2 and y_0^2 in (12) will be always whole.
-If it is not so, i.e., x_0^2 and y_0^2 in chained equalities (13) turn out to be fractions, then this means that solution (7) does not exist in the system of right-angled numbers.
-Actually, since all partitions of the type (12) are built from the very beginning exclusively on the set of right-angled numbers' squares being in fact whole items of finite series of partitions, then nonwhole x_0^2 and y_0^2 show pointlessness of such procedure, i.e., the absence of integer solution (7) or zero solution.
+This assumption is substantiated only if there is a concrete solution (13) in whole numbers.
+In order to check the validity of (13) it is necessary to construct it with the same reasoning as before, since equations (7) and (13) are identical by their properties.
+This procedure can be continued to infinity in the direction of decreasing whole numbers under condition that sequence of different chained equalities never stops and numbers $x_0^2$ and $y_0^2$ in (12) will be always whole.
+If it is not so, i.e., $x_0^2$ and $y_0^2$ in chained equalities (13) turn out to be fractions, then this means that solution (7) does not exist in the system of right-angled numbers.
+Actually, since all partitions of the type (12) are built from the very beginning exclusively on the set of right-angled numbers' squares being in fact whole items of finite series of partitions, then non-whole $x_0^2$ and $y_0^2$ show pointlessness of such procedure, i.e., the absence of integer solution (7) or zero solution.
 On the other hand, infinite sequence of chained equalities (13) leads to infinite decreasing of positive whole numbers that is impossible and therefore assuming that there exists an integer solution of (7) when n > 2 is not true.
 Thus the theorem is proved both for all even and for all odd degrees of whole numbers and for any finite whole x, y, z, d.